Finding the Perfect Tutor for Your First Grader: A practical guide

 -

 Tutoring agencies: Tutoring agencies screen and vet tutors, offering a level of assurance regarding their qualifications and background checks.
-However, they often charge higher fees.
+That said, they often charge higher fees.

 Evaluating Potential Tutors: Key Considerations